 If you’re eager to explore all these great attractions, take I-70 W from Indianapolis and drive for 481.8 mi (775.3 km) to reach Kansas City.
 Since this is a seven-hour drive, plan to stop by Altamont, Indiana, or stay overnight at St. Louis.

 Why drive to the state of Minnesota and spend time in the popular city of Minneapolis?
 Because you can reconnect with nature and indulge in the ultimate vacation surrounded by amazing landscapes.
 It sure is one of the best getaways from Indianapolis.
 You can visit different lakes and parks, and if it is impossible for you to explore all, you can visit the prettiest park in the city, Minnehaha Park.
 Be amazed by its waterfalls and lush surroundings.
 Just follow the trails that will lead you to the waterfalls.
-Minneapolis also has plenty of malls, so make a stop at Mall of America, one of the biggest malls in the city.
+Minneapolis also has plenty of shopping malls, so make a stop at Mall of America, one of the biggest malls in the city.
 With four floors, the mall features fashionable stores, top-notch restaurants, a cinema, and an aquarium.
-You can also find a theme park inside, so you’ll have plenty of entertainment in just one place.

 Minneapolis is about nine hours away from Indianapolis via I-90 W and i-94 W. Along the way, you’ll pass through the beautiful resort city of Lake Geneva, where you can stay overnight.
 The next day, pass through the cities of Madison, Wisconsin Dells, and Eau Claire.